 The story of Mustang Island State Park has to include a little bit about Ada Wilson, the eccentric Texas millionaire who owned the island before it became a state park.
 She was a musical prodigy who played Bach fugues around age 9.
 “Not etudes, honey, fugues,” she clarified in a 1970s interview.
 Some people go to court to prevent the state from buying their land.
 But Ada, on the other hand, went all the way to the Supreme Court so she could force the state to buy her land.

 Alas, there are no mustangs on Mustang Island.
 These wild horses once roamed this barrier island at the entrance to Corpus Christi Bay.
 Ranchers gathered these horses in the late 1800s.
-Today, visitors will see wildlife in a wide array of small rodents along with many different types of aviary and aquatic life.
+Today, visitors will instead see wildlife in a wide array of small rodents along with many different types of aviary and aquatic life.

 RV Rentals in Mustang Island State Park